-[rep]: The Cereal Team regenerates itself as a unified collectivity repeatedly through its discourse.
-At the start of most sessions, the team members greet each other and discuss what they, as a team, should do.
-At the end of most sessions, they say good-bye, effectively dissolving the existence of the team until next meeting.
-These conversational moves open and close each session of the group's repetitive trajectory of punctuated existence (Schegloff & Sacks, 1973).
-The elicitation-and-response structure of their discourse and of their GeoGebra actions (which are done in response to requests from others and as displays for others) during the session weave together to constitute group-agentic processes of decision making and decision implementation.

-[ref]: In addition, the team as a whole orients itself to the current topic and to its constantly shifting, complex situation through its verbal and geometric references to available interactional resources.
-For instance, in its rich discussion of Poly2 in Topic 13, the Cereal Team references its past experiences, which involved constructing dependencies using circles.
-In addition to bridging back to their shared past and making it relevant to their present attempt to achieve a future goal, these references orient the team to an ancient community practice.4 Ever since Euclid, the geometry community has used the construction of circles to establish relationships of dependency within geometric figures.
-While the team works as a collective agent to use these references to pursue team goals, one can also analyze how the discourse and actions of the individual students are influenced by this group-level mediation of community-level practices.
+- [rep]: The Cereal Team regenerates itself as a unified collectivity repeatedly through its discourse.
+At the start of most sessions, the team members greet each other and discuss what "we," as a team, should do.
+At the end of most sessions, they say good-bye, effectively suspending the existence of the team temporarily until next meeting.
+These conversational moves, member methods or group collaboration practices open and close each session of the group's repetitive trajectory of punctuated existence (Schegloff & Sacks, 1973).
+The elicitation-and-response structure of their discourse and of their GeoGebra actions (which are done in response to requests from others and as displays for others) during the session weave together to constitute group-agentic processes of decision making and decision implementation. - [ref]: In addition, the team as a whole orients itself to the current topic and to its constantly shifting, complex situation through its verbal and geometric references to available interactional resources.
+For instance, in its rich discussion of Poly2 in Session 8, the Cereal Team references its past experiences, which involved constructing dependencies using circles.
+In addition to bridging back to their shared past and making it relevant to their present attempt to achieve a future goal, these references orient the team to the ancient community practices of Greek geometry.
+Interestingly, these group-memory references [ref] by the group to its own past (or future, or present) [rep] highlight both the intertwining and the non-linear characters of the [rep] and [ref] trajectories.
+This is connected with the lived-temporality structure articulated by Emirbayer and Mische (1998).
+Ever since Euclid, the geometry community has used [rep] the construction of circles to establish relationships of dependency [ref] within geometric figures.
+While the team works as a collective agent to use these references to pursue team goals, one can also analyze how the individuallevel discourse utterances and GeoGebra actions of the students are influenced by this group-level mediation of community-level practices.